-Then there’s the Freefly Alta 6 & 8 and the recently released Alta X. Freefly was a pioneer in the heavy lift arena with the Cinestar (that’s our Cinestar from 2013 as the featured image), and everyone is probably familiar with the Movi electronic stabilizers.
+There’s all the other heavy lift drones, then there’s the FreeFly, the Seattle based outlier in the industry.
+Currently they offer the Freefly Alta 6 & 8 and the recently released Alta X. Freefly was a pioneer in the heavy lift arena with the Cinestar (that’s our Cinestar from 2013 as the 1st gallery image), and anyone reading this is probably familiar with the Movi electronic stabilizers.
 Freefly has a soft spot in my heart because they’re the only real American company that makes drones anyone cares about.
 We also own a MoVI XL and are a boutique Freefly dealer.

 The Alta 6 is good for DSLR’s, up to a stripped down RED.
 But putting anything large on that drone is a bad decision.
 Last year I on a shoot with a certain “Octocopter-company” that took a “I think it’ll work?” approach and flew an Alta 6 over the ocean.
 We ended up flying the Inspire because of the Alta’s short flight times and the amount of dust the Alta it kicked up.
 The wedding that was taking place nearby appreciated the choice the producer made.